4. InDesign Formatting Guide

 Limitations

-Tabs and IDML metadata are currently ignored by the converter.
+IDML file metadata is currently ignored by the converter.